yobgob/too-many-hooks/README.md

 - The storybook for the current main version can be found at: [https://yobgob.github.io/too-many-hooks](https://yobgob.github.io/too-many-hooks)
 - Storybooks will also be build and deployed for each PR at `https://yobgob.github.io/too-many-hooks/pr-preview/pr-[PR number]`

-## Guiding Principles

-- There should be one obvious way to do each thing
-- Explicit is better than implicit
-- Code should be extensible but not unopinionated

 ## Getting Started

 ### Requirements